Equitable Partnerships Guide

 These resources provide guidance on how to ensure that the concept of equity is built into a partnership from its formation, as well as advice on how to organise research collaborations to achieve a mutual spread of responsibilities and benefits.

 - Building partnerships of Equals: The role of funders in equitable and effective international development research collaborations.
-UKCDS (2017).
+UKCDR (2017).

 - Striking the Balance – Between Competition, Collaboration and Impact in International Development Research Calls and Programmes.
-UKCDS (2017)
+UKCDR (2017)

 - A Guide for Transboundary Research Partnerships.
 Swiss Commission for Research Partnerships with Developing Countries (KFPE) (2014).